-- 1. Display the Instrument Method column in the sample list: - Right-click the sample list and choose Modify Columns.
-The Modify Columns dialog box opens. - b.
+- 1. Display the Instrument Method column in the sample list: - a.
+Right-click the sample list and choose Modify Columns. - The Modify Columns dialog box opens. - b.
 In the Available Columns pane, select Instrument Method. - c.
 Click to move the Instrument Method column to the Displayed Columns pane. - d.
 Click OK.

 The application displays the Instrument Method column, defaulting to the instrument method specified in the master method.
-When the sample type is Tune or Tune/Breakdown, the instrument method defaults to the Tune/Breakdown method specified in the master method.